adamharley/torch-docker/README.md

 In order to keep the image size down and simplify updates, this image contains *only* the Torch server and will download the Space Engineers dedicated server on first run.
 The SteamCMD update progress does not appear in the console but it *is* working.

+**Warning:** This image is experimental and initial testing shows performance to be a fraction of running under Windows.
+Don't use it for production use.

 Ports
 -----
 * TCP 5900: VNC (x11vnc)